 We recommend that the Secretary of State gives serious consideration to amending the Bill along the lines of Lord Carlile’s draft security amendments or something similar.

-The Promoter should provide an undertaking that a permanent independent body will be established to operate and run the proposed HMLC or indeed any other holocaust memorial and learning centre in VTG, whose remit will be limited to the area occupied by the HMLC, on the assumption that Royal Parks will continue to oversee the remainer of VTG.
+The Promoter should provide an undertaking that a permanent independent body will be established to operate and run the proposed HMLC or indeed any other holocaust memorial and learning centre in VTG, whose remit will be limited to the area occupied by the HMLC, on the assumption that Royal Parks will continue to oversee the remainder of VTG.

-We recommend that before any further planning approval is sought for the proposed HMLC detailed consideration be given as to how the construction and operation of the proposed HMLC and R&R will interact with each other, accommodate the use of VTG by nearby residents and their children and grandchildren and affect the passage of traffic along Horseferry Road.
+We seek an assurance that before any further planning approval is sought for the proposed HMLC detailed consideration be given as to how the construction and operation of the proposed HMLC and R&R will interact with each other, accommodate the use of VTG by nearby residents and their children and grandchildren and affect the passage of traffic along Horseferry Road.